Article

 Vultr-Flavored Markdown

 • Vultr Markdown does not allow inline HTML.
-You may only use plain text with Markdown formatting.
+You can only use plain text with Markdown formatting.

 • Vultr uses a special syntax to represent keystrokes, which is explained later in this article.